OpenCTI-Platform/docs/docs/deployment/integration-manager.md

 - Updating the configuration of a managed connector is possible.
 Changes will take effect after a short delay.

-- For security reasons, API keys/tokens are never displayed in the UI after being saved.
+- For security reasons, API keys/tokens are encrypted when saved and never displayed in the UI afterward.